 “I got my first job at SPU through SPU’s job board, Handshake.
 I have used this platform to apply for jobs within and outside of SPU.
-It is a great resource!” — Aly Cotte, senior, business major
+It is a great resource!” — Aly Cotte ’22, business major

 “Being an ambassador for Admissions was my first true job at SPU, and I found it randomly on Handshake one day!
 I knew a girl on my floor freshman year had been an ambassador, so I chatted with her about it and realized it’d be something I’d really love to do!
-Now, three years later I’ve worked as an intern for Admissions and really loved getting to know the Admissions staff.” — Sinclair Ralston, senior, nursing major
+Now, three years later I’ve worked as an intern for Admissions and really loved getting to know the Admissions staff.” — Sinclair Ralston ’22, nursing major

 2. SPU staff members

 “Michelle McFarland, director of enrollment services, got my name through other individuals with whom I crossed paths in the admissions office and encouraged me to apply for the transfer admissions intern position.
-I was intrigued with the position and ended up applying, interviewing, and getting the job!” — Aysha Caoili, junior, nursing major
+I was intrigued with the position and ended up applying, interviewing, and getting the job!” — Aysha Caoili, senior, nursing major

 3. SPU’s website

-“I worked at Subway right across the street during my first quarter at SPU, and I found this job through SPU’s dining services website.” — Julia Chen, junior, nursing major
+“I worked at Subway right across the street during my first quarter at SPU, and I found this job through SPU’s dining services website.” — Julia Chen, senior, nursing major

 “I am a teacher’s assistant in the physics department.
 I was encouraged to apply by one of my professors.” — Alicia Termini, senior, elementary education major

 5. Campus connections